 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are environment variables, and why are they useful for securing credentials?
+What are environment variables and how are they used in automation?

 Open an interactive chat with Bash